dthain/opsys-sp24/hardware/index.md

 `syscall_handler` which examines the request, and takes appropriate action on the user's program.

+There are system calls to do all sorts of things: manipulate files, control processes, communicate over the network, and more.
+We will explore these in the coming weeks.

 ## Bonus Info: Basekernel Details

 **(This is not required information, but may be of interest if you want to explore more.)**